 Home

-I am a first year PhD student at ETH Zürich in the Seminar of Applied Math under the supervision of Prof. Habib Ammari.
+I am a second year PhD student at ETH Zürich in the Seminar of Applied Math under the supervision of Prof. Habib Ammari.
 My research focuses on the behavior of waves in complex media.
-Currently, I also serve as co-president of VMM, the association of the academic mid-level faculty at D-MATH.
+Currently, I also serve as co-president of VMM, the association of the academic mid-level faculty at D-MATH as well as vice group organiser of the Seminar of Applied Mathemathics.

 CV